 7. Tile Roofing

-roofing tiles account for approximately 10% of residential roofing installations yearly due to their greater longevity than any other flat roofing material.
+roofing tiles account for approximately 10% of residential roofing installations yearly due to their greater longevity than any other rubber roofing materials for flat roofs.

 Tile roofs offer water resistance and insulation benefits that can reduce heating and cooling costs for homeowners.